sek/Robot/README.md

     }

-This program will bring up a window with the image of a robot it in that move 100 points while drawing a line, turns 90 degrees, and stops.
-With small variations, the programmer can make the robot make more intricate movements and draw more intricate patterns. `RobotExample1.java` and `RobotExample4.java` show examples slightly more complex, which contains a for-loop.
+This program will bring up a window with the image of a robot in it.
+The robot moves 100 points while drawing a line, turns 90 degrees, and stops.
+With small variations, the programmer can make the robot make more intricate movements and draw more intricate patterns. `RobotExample1.java` and `RobotExample4.java` show examples slightly more complex.
+These examples also illustrate the use of for-loops.

-A robot can also be controlled via the keys on the keyboard by adding a `KeyboardAdapter`. `RobotExample2.java` is a very small program, which lets the user control the robot via up, down, left and right arrow key presses. `ExtendedKeyboardAdapter.java` shows an extension of `KeyboardAdapter` that adds further commands that can be invoke through the key presses.
+A robot can also be controlled via the keys on the keyboard by adding a `KeyboardAdapter`. `RobotExample2.java` is a very small program, which lets the user control the robot via up, down, left and right arrow key presses. `ExtendedKeyboardAdapter.java` shows an extension of `KeyboardAdapter` that adds further commands that can be invoked through the key presses.
 In `RobotExample3.java`, the use of `ExtendedKeyboardAdapter` is illustrated.
 This example also shows how to use any image as the robot image.

 More than one robot can be added to the window, which is illustrated by `RobotExample5.java`.
 This example also shows how to make the robots run simultaneously by letting the robots run in different threads.